MPLS

 Segment routing is a forwarding paradigm that allows network operators to define packet paths by specifying a series of segments.
 These segments represent instructions that guide the packet’s journey through the network.
 Network engineers can optimize traffic flow, improve network scalability, and provide advanced services by leveraging segment routing.

-Segment routing is a flexible and scalable traffic engineering solution that simplifies network operations.
-At its core, segment routing leverages the concept of source routing, where the sender of a packet determines the complete path it will take through the network.
+Recap: Segment routing leverages the concept of source routing, where the sender of a packet determines the complete path it will take through the network.
 Routers can effortlessly steer packets along a predefined path by assigning a unique identifier called a segment to each network hop, avoiding complex routing protocols and reducing network overhead.

 To fully grasp segment routing, it’s essential to familiarize yourself with its key concepts and components.
 One fundamental element is the Segment Identifier (SID), which represents a specific network node or function.
 SIDs are used to construct explicit paths and enable traffic engineering.
 Another essential concept is the label stack, which allows routers to stack multiple SIDs together to form a forwarding path.
 Understanding these concepts is crucial for effectively implementing segment routing in network architectures.